Galveston Property Tax Appeals Save $205+ Million Per Year

 GCAD Informal Hearings

 Informal hearings are the most basic of all property tax appeals and the necessary first step to reach other levels.
 They often prove to be adequate in most situations, and an informal appeal that is well-prepared can often get a correct resolution.
-In 2023, $1.73 billion in taxable value was taken off the books.
-Though this was lower than 2021 or 2022, it was still the third highest ever recorded.
-Residential properties were responsible for $1.03 billion, while commercial properties accounted for $705.11 million.
-Single family homes overtook businesses in 2019 and have never relinquished the lead.
+In 2024, $4.42 billion in taxable value was taken off the books.
+This was the most ever recorded in the county by a wide margin.
+Residential properties were responsible for $1.96 billion, while commercial properties accounted for $2.46 billion.
+Single family homes overtook businesses in 2019, but commercial real estate retook the lead in 2023.

 Total Value Reduction, Formal ARB HearingsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.